 Not necessarily.
 The industry has changes so much that the traditional photographer jobs no longer exist.
 In my opinion, if you want to make it as a photographer, you might get there quicker by learning your craft by experimenting, posting all of your best images and growing your social media account activity.
 Writing and showing images online and entering a few awards.

 You’re often described as having a unique perspective and eye for image opportunities, what has influenced this style?

 It probably started with the event photography.
 I’ve been taking pictures of events, particularly in Brighton, for many years.
 I would publish them, as we all did; on Flickr a few years back, now people are more inclined to use Instagram or Facebook and they would get a response.
 The more different they were the more they seemed to stand out.
 Some of those early event photographs have had nearly 200 000 views, like this one, although I think it has something do with the content!

 Every event produced thousands of photographers and hundreds of thousands of images would flood flicker with the same keywords in the same groups.
 I found that I needed to make my images stand out to get noticed at all.
 Different angles, no stand still and press the shutter shot.
-I started to think about where to put the camera to get the most dynamic, interesting or well composed shot.
-I shoot blind a lot, but it takes practise.
+I started to think about

 This was a commission for the RHS, it’s a technique I often use, I look for the background first and then wait or arrange for the right person to be in the right place.